Importance of Condition Monitoring

 Condition monitoring allows for faster repairs and, by analyzing variables, helps ensure better reliability and maintenance.
 For example, knowing if a machine is malfunctioning, the system may be restored with fewer visits and lower costs.
 The ability to predict failures is important because it improves life-cycle management and optimizes resources.
 For example, a motor might be a ticking time bomb with corrosion and an ill-equipped electrical system.
 Condition monitoring could also detect symptoms that could indicate a component is failing.

-The Basics of Condition Monitoring
+The Impact of IIoT on Condition Monitoring

 Conclusion